|

 There are a number of segments within the maritime niche which have been

-very well targeted and are now effectively saturated.
-These include O&G rigs
+very well targeted and are now saturated not least because of the O&G

 VSAT Report.
-This includes supply vessels, drill ships, seismic vessels
+This includes supply vessels, seismic vessels

 and dive support services.
-CapRock, Schlumberger and others all have
+There has been more competition and

 Changes over the